MichiganSolarCarTeam/micro-lint/README.md

 # Usage

-`microLint` requires Python 3, so you may want to install it inside a `virtualenv` or use `pip3` instead of `pip`.
+`micro-lint` requires Python 3, so you may want to install it inside a `virtualenv` or use `pip3` instead of `pip`.

 Install it:

-    $ pip install microLint
+    $ pip install micro-lint

-Pass source files to `microLint` to have it check them.
+Pass source files to `micro-lint` to have it check them.
 Typically you'll just use a pattern like `*.cpp *.h` to match all source files in the current directory.

-    $ microLint *.cpp *.h
+    $ micro-lint *.cpp *.h

-If `microLint` detected any errors, it will exit with a non-zero status and print the errors.
+If `micro-lint` detected any errors, it will exit with a non-zero status and print the errors.
 Otherwise it will exit with zero and produce no output.

-By default, `microLint` assumes your source files are in C++.
+By default, `micro-lint` assumes your source files are in C++.
 You can explicitly set the language with `--lang=c` or `--lang=cpp`:

-    $ microLint --lang=c *.c *.h
+    $ micro-lint --lang=c *.c *.h

 # Features